 Having $1 million in savings at retirement seems like an ambitious goal.
 But with the cost of living steadily rising, having one million dollars to live comfortably through the golden years may not even be enough.
 Have you ever wondered how many retirees have $1 million, and is it enough to retire?

 The good news is the rate of retired millionaires has more than doubled in the last 30 years.
 According to a report by United Income, one out of every six retirees in America is a millionaire.
 In addition, the end-of-the-year analysis by Fidelity shows there is a record number of 401(k), 403(b), and Individual Retirement Account (IRA) millionaires.
-At the end of 2021, there were 442,000 401(k), 87,000 403(b), and 376,100 IRA millionaires.
+At the end of 2021, there were 442,000 401(k), 87,000 403(b), and 376,100 IRA millionaires and the number trends up over time.

 In a survey where workers were asked to calculate how much money they would need for a comfortable retirement, 39% of the respondents believed they would have to save $1 million.